Virtual tunnel interfaces

 You can create VTI-based VPNs between:

-• A threat defense and public cloud.
+A Firewall Threat Defense and public cloud.

 For more information, see Static VTI and Dynamic VTI.